Capacity of Noisy Permutation Channels: Problem Statement and Main Results

 \section{Problem Statement and Main Results}

-The noisy permutation channel, as formally introduced in~\cite{makur_2020}, is a communication model in which $n$-letter input undergoes a concatenation of a discrete memoryless channel (DMC) and a uniform permutation of $n$ letters.
-Since the receiver observes the permuted output and because the output permutations are uniform, the order of symbols conveys no information.
+The noisy permutation channel, as formally introduced in~\cite{makur_2020}, is a communication model in which an $n$-letter input undergoes a concatenation of a discrete memoryless channel (DMC) and a uniform permutation of the $n$ letters.
+Since the receiver observes a uniformly permuted output, the order of symbols conveys no information.
 See Section~\ref{sec:motiv} for a motivation of this model.
-More formally, the channel $P_{Y^n|X^n}$ can be described with the help of the following Markov chain:
+More formally, the channel $P_{Y^n|X^n}$ can be described by the following Markov chain:

-Here the channel input $X^n$ is a length $n$ sequence where each position takes a value in $\cX = \{1,2,\dots, q\}$.
+Here the channel input $X^n$ is a length $n$ sequence where each position takes a value in $\cX = [q]$ (where $[q] = \{1,2,\dots, q\}$).
 The sequence $X^n$ goes through the DMC which operates independently and identically on each symbol.
-This results in a sequence $Z^n$ where each position take a value in $\cY = \{1,2, \dots ,\az\}$.
+This results in a sequence $Z^n$ where each position takes a value in $\cY = [\az]$.
 The DMC transition probabilities can be represented as a $q \times \az$ matrix $P_{Z|X}$.
 After the DMC, the sequence $Z^n$ goes through the permutation part of the channel and results in sequence $Y^n$ which is a uniformly random permutation of symbols on $Z^n$.